eclipse-iceoryx/iceoryx/iceoryx_examples/waitset_in_c/README.md

         }
     }
 ```
-We conclude the example as always, be cleaning up the resources.
+We conclude the example as always, by cleaning up the resources.

 ```c
 for (uint64_t i = 0U; i < NUMBER_OF_SUBSCRIBERS; ++i)